John Newton (engineer)

-John Newton (August 24, 1823 – May 1, 1895) was a career officer in the United States Army, a Union general in the American Civil War, and Chief of the Corps of Engineers.
+John Newton (August 24, 1823 – May 1, 1895) was an American general and engineer who served in the Union Army during the American Civil War, and as Chief of the Corps of Engineers in the United States Army.
+He served as Commissioner of Public Works in New York City and as President of the Panama Railroad Company.

 Early life

 Newton was born in Norfolk, Virginia, a city his father Thomas Newton, Jr. represented in the U.S. Congress for 31 years.
 He ranked second in the United States Military Academy class of 1842 and was commissioned in the Corps of Engineers.
 He taught engineering at the Military Academy (1843–46) and constructed fortifications along the Atlantic coast and Great Lakes (1846–52).
-He was a member of a special Gulf Coast defense board (1856) and Chief Engineer, Utah Expedition (1858).
+He was a member of a special Gulf Coast defense board (1856) and chief engineer, Utah Expedition (1858).